Become a WW contributor

 Ideal candidates should have a flexible schedule to intern at least eight to 10 hours a week.
 You will experience the process of creating art for editorial content.
 Interns work on projects that include sketching illustration concepts, as well as illustrating news or culture stories for our readers.
 Strong communication skills and the ability to take art direction are very important.

-- class="li1">Computer experience using the Adobe suite, specifically InDesign, Photoshop and Illustrator.
+- Computer experience using the Adobe suite, specifically InDesign, Photoshop, Illustrator, Acrobat and Bridge.

-Please send a résumé and link to your online portfolio with examples of your work to Julie Showers.
+Please send a résumé and URL to your online portfolio with examples of your work to Alyssa Walker.